RaymiiOrg/CloudVPS-Boss/README.md

 - Create a full backup every 14 days
 - Keep at max 6 full backups
 - Create an incremental backup on the other days, once a day.
+- Ignores none of the default backup scripts

 This gives you 3 months of retention.
 The settings can be found in `/etc/cloudvps-boss/backup.conf`: